BlinkyStitt/el-visualizer/README.md

 #.
 Place a dot of solder on SJ1 so the 12V battery directly powers the inverter.
 #.
 Solder the 6 FTDI header pins in place.
 #.
 Solder the power, ground, and 6 analog header pins in place.
 #.
-Unplug the soldering iron.
+Use the wire strippers, the soldering iron, flux, and solder to prepare the 8 wires that will connect the Teensy to the EL sequencer as well as the header pins.
 #.
-Insulate the capacitors inside the inverter somehow.
-Hot glue?
-Epoxy?
-Rubber insulation?
-#.
-Glue down the new JST connector on the inverter.
-#.
-Screw the inverter back together.
-#.
-Solder the header pins and the Teensy together.
+Solder the header pins and the Teensy together with the wire.
   - Sequencer power -> Teensy power
   - Sequencer ground -> Teensy ground
   - Sequencer A2 -> Teensy 0